HISTORY OF CONTEMPORARY ART (WITH WOKSHOP)

 These will be avaluted:

 - knowledge and understanding main trends and artists of History of Art from Neoclassicism to today

-- applying knowledge and understanding in order to assert own arguments and idea about topics of the course and in order to solve historical and critical problems or pratical one too.
+- applying knowledge and understanding in order to assert own arguments and idea about topics of the course (teaching unit A and B) and in order to solve historical and critical problems or pratical one too.

 - making judgements analysing data, informations and sources about art from Neoclassicism to today through valid and appropriate approaches

 - communication skills to present and assert knowledge, ideas and solutions during and oral examination

 - learning skills and self evaluation of own educational in order to improve his own knowledge and skills